For impact, scientific research must reach decision makers

 Resources to help you better communicate your research and effect positive change:

-- Our Communications Plan Worksheet walks you through the steps of coordinating with the journal and communications partners, honing important and newsworthy messages, and doing press outreach.
+- Our Communications Plan Worksheet walks you through the steps of coordinating with the journal and communications partners, honing important and newsworthy messages, and doing press outreach (PDF).

 - Our Press Release Template maps out a good structure for a scientific press release.
 It models embargo language and gives advice for effective headlines, quotes, and content placement.